 Some characters in a CGP variant group have the same pronunciations and meanings, but have different meanings in Japanese language environments.
 For example, (U+673机) means [desk, small table] and (U6A5F機) means [machine] in Japanese, but both mean [machine] in Chinese.

 The JGP showed great openness and agreed to import all CGP variant mappings into the JGP ones.
 Thus, both parties eliminated the potential conflict caused by variant inconsistency.
 The CGP would like to express its appreciation for the JGP's openness, tolerance and compromise.
-Reciprocally, CGP imported 144 Japanese UNIQUE Kanji characters (Section 5.3.4) into CLGR as "out-of-repertoire" variants in the LGR XML document and in Appendix O EXCEL document.
+Reciprocally, CGP reviewed all 144 J-only characters and imported 54+20 Kanji as "out-of-repertoire-var" code pionts in the CLGR XML document and as listed in Appendix E [Sheet "74 OORV imported from JGP"].

 Hanja characters are no longer used in official documents (a law enacted on April 14th, 2011 orders all ROK official government documents to be written only in Hangul; Hanja or other scripts can only be written within parentheses if allowed by presidential decree), but are still sometimes used by a few Korean people in daily life.
-In March 2016, KGP listed 260 Hanja/Hanzi variant groups whose variant mappings in the CGP LGR are NOT acceptable to the KGP (Appendix Q).
-In this CGP proposal, CGP would, from the most conservative perspective, generate a CLEAN version without
+In this CGP proposal, from the most conservative perspective, CGP also reviewed 14 K-only characters and imported 5 Hanja as “out-of-repertoire-var” code points in the CLGR XML document and as listed in Appendix E EXCEL document [Sheet "5 OORV imported from KGP"].

+The disposition of “out-of-repertoire-var ” will be invalid and blocked as the following example: